Kirby Heyborne: Early life and education

 Heyborne graduated from Alta High School in 1995 where he was student body president.
 He is a member of the LDS Church and served as a missionary for the church in the Dominican Republic.
 He later graduated from the University of Utah with a degree in Economics.

 Career

 Heyborne is both an actor and a musician; he has released several CDs on which he sings and plays the guitar.
-However, he did not become widely popular in the LDS Church community until his starring role in the film The R.M.
-(2003).
-His first appearance in a non-LDS film was as "Teddy" in The Three Stooges (2012).
+However, he did not become widely popular in the LDS Church community until his starring role in the film The R.M. in 2003.
+In 2008, his choice to appear in a commercial for Miller Lite generated some controversy given the LDS Church's stance against alcohol, which Heyborne believed led to him losing out on a subsequent performance at LDS Church-owned Brigham Young University.
+His first appearance in a non-LDS film was as "Teddy" in The Three Stooges in 2012.
+He also had appeared in a Best Buy commercial in late-summer 2013 promoting sales for Verizon phones.

-He has narrated many novels, short stories, and non-fiction titles.

-Heyborne generated some controversy in the Latter-day Saint community in 2008 after deciding to appear in a Miller Lite beer commercial.
-Devout members of the LDS Church do not drink alcohol, and his appearance in a beer commercial was perceived as hypocritical.
-Heyborne stated that he would prefer to act only in roles aligned with his faith but was unable to predict which offers he might receive.
-He interpreted the Miller Lite opportunity as an answer to prayer, and a way to feed his family.
-He was later denied the chance to play at LDS Church-owned Brigham Young University (BYU), where he had often played in the past, allegedly due to his involvement with the commercial.

-He also had appeared in a Best Buy commercial in late-summer 2013, promoting sales for Verizon phones for an upcoming back-to-school sale.
-This commercial aired during the CBS primetime lineup on August 26, 2013.

-In 2019, he began as host for a new show on BYUtv called Making Good.
+In 2019, Heyborne began as host for a new show on BYUtv called Making Good.